SAEONData/Open-Data-Platform/develop/README.md

     pip-sync

 ## Environment configuration
-Switch to the `develop` subdirectory and create a `.env` and a `docker-compose.yml` by copying the adjacent `*.example` files, and customizing as needed to suit your environment.
+Switch to the `develop` subdirectory and create a `.env` file by copying the adjacent `.env.example`, and customizing as needed to suit your environment.

 ## ODP database